alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 expressed in the final part of *Burnt Norton*.
 "Words move", wrote Eliot, "Words strain, / Crack and sometimes break, under the burden, / Under the tension, slip, slide, perish, / Decay with imprecision, will not stay in place, / Will not stay still".
-Although it's a deeply religious meditation by Eliot, it nonetheless lends itself to a secular interpretation, particularly in the isolated context of words and meanings.
+Although this poem is a deeply religious meditation by Eliot, it nonetheless lends itself to a secular interpretation, particularly in the isolated context of words and meanings.
 I first read it a few years ago.
 Since then I've enjoyed revisiting it to learn anew its concise evocation of the imprecise character of words.
 To that end, the triggering sentence that I quoted earlier captures my view of this poem beautifully: *concise, but imprecise*.

 The dictionary definitions of *concise* and *imprecise* are not quite polar opposites, but not too far off either.
-I suppose conciseness is synonymous with succinctness, or compactness, or just shortness.
+I suppose conciseness is synonymous with succinctness, or even compactness.
 So it's really about length (or lack thereof), more than the precision of meaning.
-Hence imprecision can coexist in harmony with conciseness.
+Hence imprecision can coexist in harmony with concision.
 Poets appear to understand this better than the rest of us.
 Indeed, one may argue that that's exactly what every poem is.

 It's curious that programming connects to poems, at least while mired aboard an elusive train of thought in my mind - easy, it is, to put a finger on;